magomimmo/modern-cljs/doc/tutorial-10.md

-Great, we passed every single assertion of the test, and if you take a look at $CLOJURESCRIPT_HOME content you are not going to find any `__dir` directory. the same world we created has been destryed after having passed the test.
+Great, we passed every single assertion of the test, and if you take a look at $CLOJURESCRIPT_HOME content you are not going to find any `__dir` directory. the same world we created has been destroyed a moment after it passed the test.

 ## Confidence

 We're now more confident about `exclude-file-names` behavior even if we still know it needs some refactoring (i.e. regex).
 At the moment we're happy with what we have.
 Now should be the time to fly up towards the *external-interfaces* of CLJS compiler.
-We have more choices: we can fill bottom-up the entire gap between `exclude-file-names` and `cljsc` script, passing from `compiler-root` and `compile-dir`; or we could jump directly to `cljsc` script.
+We have more choices:

+* we can fill bottom-up the entire gap between `exclude-file-names` and `cljsc` script, passing through `compiler-root` and `compile-dir` functions;
+* or we could just jump up directly on testing `cljsc` script.

 When me, [Federico][3] and [Francesco][4] started to think about the CLJS patch, we immediately sow that `cljsc.clj`, which is called by `cljsc` script, needs to be fixed too.
 We're not going here in discussing the details of that fix.

 We think that we coverefd enough to better undestand why `test` are so important.
 In a subsequent tutorial we're going to apply similar